altcha-org/wordpress-plugin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Review the settings and enable the your integrations

+== REST API ==

+This plugin requires the WordPress REST API.
+If you are using any "Disable REST API" plugins, ensure that the endpoint `/altcha/v1/challenge` is allowed.

 == Supported Integrations ==

 * Contact Form 7